jcarlosroldan/tracker/README.md

 ## Research

 If you want to add new features to this tool, or to use the data it gathers for your research, this section provides some insights about the tracking data.
+Note that all these information is stored only in your device, as the library never connects to the internet.

 When you run the tool for the first time, a `files` folder is generated.
 This folder contains all the tracking information that the tool gathers, spread in two files.